Waterloo Cottage Farm

 A free large pie or curry with any order over £40.
 Please show your membership card

-This farm shop, butchery and food school started because Angus Clarke had a dream to produce meat that he knew came from healthy, well cared for and locally reared animals.
+Waterloo Cottage Farm is an award-winning farm shop, butchery and café.
+It all began when Angus Clarke had a dream to produce meat that he knew came from healthy, well cared for and locally reared animals.
 After buying the farmhouse, five acres and two pigs called Fleur and Ruth in 2010, Angus and Kirsty began on the journey that has led them to the 125-acre farm, farm shop, butchery, school and community garden they now run.

 100% of the lamb, hogget and mutton for the shop comes from their own animals, and their pigs account for 90% of the shop pork (the remainder comes from local farms).
 Different breeds are used for different end products – Saddleback and Gloucestershire Old Spot make ideal bacon and charcuterie, while the leaner varieties such as Middle Whites and British Lop are used for roasts and steaks.
 Beef is bought in, hung and butchered at the farm shop before being prepared for the butcher’s counter or for charcuterie such as bresaola and coppa.